 - For Ameloblastoma or Malignancies (known or suspected), always use EDTA

-- Otherwise, contact the attending or fellow to determine the extent of HCl vs EDTA
+- If unsure, please, contact the attending or fellow to determine the extent of HCl vs EDTA

 Updated 5-3/2021 NAC/SRR